alina-yur/graalvm-resources/docs/index.md

 This repo contains an opinionated list of blog posts, conference talks and other resources for getting started and using GraalVM (work in progress).

-## All things GraalVM
+##  Introduction to GraalVM

 - [Revolutionizing Java-Based Applications with GraalVM](https://www.youtube.com/watch?v=mhmqomex1zk) (Thomas Wuerthinger, Alina Yurenko, Devoxx Belgium 2022)
 - [Do more with GraalVM](https://2022.javazone.no/#/program/624a7e82-bcfe-4d02-b7a6-59ba56107e52) (Alina Yurenko, JavaZone 2022)
+- [Everything you need to know about GraalVM Native Image (deep dive)](https://www.youtube.com/watch?v=QMwtJojhzl8) (Alina Yurenko, Fabio Niephaus, Devoxx Belgium 2023)
-- [What's new in the latest GraalVM release](https://www.youtube.com/watch?v=lWhEg-6DqM0) (Thomas Wuerthinger, Alina Yurenko, Fabio Niephaus)
+- [Turning GraalVM from Research to Product](https://www.youtube.com/watch?v=83le8YeejVU) (Thomas Wuerthinger, Strange Loop 2023)

 ## GraalVM Native Image